learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-The request effectively queries the LDAP directory for a user entry with the given username and password.
+This request queries the LDAP directory for a user entry with the given username and password.

-> You will implement the `ldapSearch` function in a moment.
+> The implementation of the `ldapSearch` function is further down in the source file.

-The following code prepares the response (which is also a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object) to the API server:
+The following code uses the response of the LDAP Search request to construct the response to the API server:

 ```go|title=authn.go
 # ...